 The two main models of argument desired in college courses as part of the training for academic or professional life are rhetorical argument and academic argument.
 If rhetoric is the study of the craft of writing and speaking, particularly writing or speaking designed to convince and persuade, the student studying rhetorical argument focuses on how to create an argument that convinces and persuades effectively.
-To that end, the student must understand how to think broadly about argument, the particular vocabulary of argument is academic argument, argument used to discuss and evaluate ideas, usually within a professional field of study, and to convince others of those ideas.
+To that end, the student must understand how to think broadly about argument, the particular vocabulary of argument, and the logic of argument.
+The close sibling of rhetorical argument is academic argument, argument used to discuss and evaluate ideas, usually within a professional field of study, and to convince others of those ideas.
 In academic argument, interpretation and research play the central roles.